nasheomirro/prop-variants/README.md

 ### Mapping The Props to their Variants

 So far, we only talked about how `VariantMap` makes your variant object into prop types.
-Now lets see how we can convert the given props to their actual values.
-And how we'll do that is through the `map` fn:
+Now lets see how we can use the given props to map to the variant's values.
+And how we'll do that is through the `map()` fn:

 ```ts
 import { map } from "prop-variants";